 Reasons for recommendation:

 "Perfume" is a novel published in 1985 by German writer Patrick Suskind.
 "Perfume," tells the story of a wizard and geek murdering 26 young girls.
-Each murder is a purpose: just because of their unique taste.
+Each murder has a purpose: just because of their unique taste.

 For Grenoye, every time is love, but what he loves is not people, but the fragrance of them; murdering them is just to possess them forever, and have the feelingless and lifelessness that he loves "fragrance".
 "Perfume" has been translated into nearly 40 languages, and the total circulation of various editions in the world is as high as 12 million copies.

-2. The Silent Lamb (novel)
+19. The Silent Lamb

 Reasons for recommendation: